Quansight/qhub-jupyterhub-theme/README.md

    ![Login page of a local JupyterHub instance with the Nebari JupyterHub theme - the main text reads "welcome to Nebari your open source data science platform".
 The subheading reads "Running in dev mode".
 In the middle of the page there is the JupyterHub authentication form with a "username" and "password" fields.](images/Nebari-JupyterHub-login.png)

+   > **Note**
+   > From here you can log in with any username and the password set in the `c.DummyAuthenticator.password` configuration option in [`test_jupyterhub_config.py`](test_jupyterhub_config.py).
+Also note not all the extensions and integrations are available in this `dev` mode.

-4. You can now modify the templates and the `style.css` file and see the changes reflected in the JupyterHub instance without having to restart the server.
+1. You can now modify the templates and the `style.css` file and see the changes reflected in the JupyterHub instance without having to restart the server.

 > **Note**
 > The values specified in `c.JupyterHub.template_vars` will overwrite the default values set in `nebari_jupyterhub_theme/templates`